diabetic-insights

 The Role of Triple Therapy in Diabetes Management

 Triple therapy typically combines three pharmacological agents to control blood glucose levels more effectively than monotherapy or dual therapy.
 Common combinations include metformin, sulfonylureas, and SGLT2 inhibitors or DPP-4 inhibitors.
-This approach targets multiple pathways involved in glucose regulation, reducing the risk of complications.
+This approach targets multiple pathways involved in glucose regulation, reducing the risk of complications such as retinopathy, nephropathy, and cardiovascular disease.
+Each drug class addresses a distinct aspect of glucose homeostasis: metformin reduces hepatic glucose production, sulfonylureas increase insulin secretion, and an SGLT2 inhibitor lowers renal glucose reabsorption while also providing cardiovascular and renal benefits.
+The synergy of these agents allows for lower doses of each drug, minimizing side effects like hypoglycemia and weight gain.

 The Importance of Nutritional Support